Optimizing Needle Length for Effective Drug Delivery

-Together, we created a tool that helps our client’s product designers determine the length of needles to manufacture.
-We developed a more accurate algorithm to inform our client’s decisions and designed a user-friendly UI to display the output.
+Together, we created a tool that helps product designers determine the length of needles to manufacture, all displayed on a user-friendly interface.

 Our client develops pharmaceuticals and drug delivery systems.
-For years, they relied on tribal knowledge to determine the length of needles to use for injectable drugs.
-About a year before our engagement, they began to create a spreadsheet to systematize these decisions.
+About a year before our engagement, they began to create a spreadsheet to systematize needle design decisions for injectable drugs.
 This process revealed the true complexity of the problem set, which was much more than they could handle in a spreadsheet.

 Our client’s project manager had worked with us at a prior company, and reached out to see if we could help.